huo1m1w1/pinterest-data-processing-pipeline584/README.md

 It is recommended to start the cloudformation in console, uploading template.yml file to create the stack, as it is no need to set credential. check the installation process in terminal by command "sudo cat /var/log/cloud-init-output.log".

 ### Run the codes:
-Two methods to start the pipelines, in terminal run dag.py in root directory of pinterest-data-processing-pipeline584, or simply add code userdata in templet.yml to start the application automatically.
+Two methods to start the pipelines, in terminal run dag.py in root directory of pinterest-data-processing-pipeline584, or simply add code to userdata in templet.yml to start the application automatically.
 Using default ports to check dags, grafana, spark.